CZ-NIC/knot/doc/man_keymgr.rst

   way how a zone is signed.

 **keystore** ...
-  Operations with private key store content.
-The private key store holds private key material separately from zone metadata.
+  Operations with key stores configured for the KASP database.
+A private key store holds private key material for zone signing separately from the zone metadata.

 **tsig** ...
   Operations with TSIG keys.